Health insurance for small businesses

 How can small businesses choose the best health benefit for their organization?

 Choosing between the four small business health benefit options we listed above can be tricky for employers, especially if it’s their first time offering a health benefit.
-Let’s walk you through the most important questions you should ask yourself when weighing each option.
+Let’s walk you through the most critical questions you should ask yourself when weighing each option.

 Step 1: Consider eligibility and cost

-Cost is the biggest determining factor for most small employers when choosing a health benefit.
+Monthly costs are the biggest determining factor for most small employers when choosing a health benefit.
 If this is true for your organization, use your budget to help narrow your options down further.

 Step 2: Determine benefit administration time